 - Graduate GPA or 3.00 or better on a four-point scale.

-- The GRE requirement has been suspended for the 2021-2022 admissions cycle.
+- Although GREs continue to be waived for the 2023-2024 admissions cycle, students are strongly encouraged to include them as part of their admissions package.
 Minimum Graduate Record Exam (GRE) scores of 146 (verbal) and 149 (quantitative) on the General Test.
 Successful applicants usually score higher.

 - Teaching experience is desirable but not required.

 - Copies of official transcripts of all previous college work, graduate and undergraduate.